Help with paying for childcare

 Find out more about childcare vouchers.

-If you’re eligible for Universal Credit, you may be able to claim up to 85% of your childcare costs for children under 16.
+Find out more about Universal Credit.
+If you’re eligible, you may be able to claim up to 85% of your childcare costs for children under 16.

 Universal Credit is being phased in over the next few years.
 It will replace a number of existing benefits, including tax credits.
 Whether you can claim will depend on where you live and your personal circumstances.

-If you are entitled to Working Tax Credit, and you and any partner are working at least 16 hours a week each, you can claim back up to 70% of your eligible childcare costs for children under 16 (or under 17 for disabled children).
-Depending on your income, you could get up to £122.50 a week for one child or £210 for two or more children.
+If you are entitled to Working Tax Credit, and you and any partner are working at least 16 hours a week each, you can claim back some of your eligible childcare costs for children under 16 (or under 17 for disabled children).
 Find out more about tax credits for childcare.